-GDP Annual Growth Rate in Macau averaged 6.38 percent from 2002 until 2020, reaching an all time high of 54.30 percent in the second quarter of 2004 and a record low of -67.80 percent in the second quarter of 2020.
+GDP Annual Growth Rate in Macau averaged 5.44 percent from 2002 until 2020, reaching an all time high of 54.30 percent in the second quarter of 2004 and a record low of -67.80 percent in the second quarter of 2020.
 This page provides - Macao GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Macau GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Macau GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

 GDP Annual Growth Rate in Macau is expected to be 25.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Annual Growth Rate in Macau to stand at 15.00 in 12 months time.
 In the long-term, the Macau GDP Annual Growth Rate is projected to trend around 5.00 percent in 2022, according to our econometric models.